BBVA/mirrorgate-aws-cloudwatch-metrics-collector/Readme.md

 npm run package
 ```

-Create a lambda with runtime Node.js 6.10 or grater and folowing handler `lambda.handler`.
+Create a lambda with runtime Node.js 6.10 or grater and following handler `lambda.handler`.
 Note it will execute only once, so you will have to use a timed trigger to execute it eventually.